The PSB story

 Joel was born and educated in Auckland, New Zealand, a first generation ‘Kiwi’ to British parents.
 In 2002 he moved to England after completing his university and postgraduate teacher training.
 Joel has been Director of Sport and Housemaster at Forres Sandle Manor Preparatory School in Hampshire, Deputy Head at Taverham Hall Preparatory School in rural Norfolk and is Head of Stroud School.

 Paul has been the driving force behind the PSB which grew from the Beacon Certificate of Achievement and the Moorlands Diploma.
 Paul is now a PSB Trustee and Chief Education Officer, Repton School (International Division) and a Reporting Inspector with ISI.

 Andrew has been teaching for more than 30 years in secondary schools, predominantly in the independent sector.
-He has been at Marlborough for 20 years, first as Head of English and then as Director of Studies and is currently responsible for the IB Diploma programme.
+He has been at Marlborough for 20 years, first as Head of English and then as Director of Studies and is currently Head of Form.

 Stephen is the Warden at St Edward's having previously been Headmaster of Dover College and taught at schools as diverse at Berkhamsted and The Dragon.

 John was at the heart of the development of the PSB, having established as Headmaster the Moorlands Diploma in 2009.
 He is a Trustee of the PSB.